Tommy La Stella: Chicago Cubs (2015–2018)

 After batting .295 for the Cubs in 2016, the Cubs optioned La Stella to Iowa on July 29, but he did not immediately report.
 The Cubs put La Stella on the temporarily inactive list.
 He agreed to report to Tennessee on August 17.
 Upon being recalled on August 31, La Stella stated that his refusal to report to the minors stemmed mainly from a lack of enjoyment for the game at the time of his demotion.
 In 74 games of the 2016 season, La Stella finished by batting .270/.357/.405 with two home runs and 11 RBIs.
 The Cubs won the 2016 World Series.
 La Stella had one at bat during the 2016 postseason.
-La Stella was on the roster for the 2016 National League Division Series, but was replaced by left-handed pitcher Rob Zastryzny for the 2016 National League Championship Series.
-Kyle Schwarber was given the final spot on the roster for the 2016 World Series.
+La Stella was on the roster for the NL Division Series, but was replaced by left-handed pitcher Rob Zastryzny for the NL Championship Series.
+Kyle Schwarber was selected for the final roster spot for the World Series.

 In 2017, La Stella appeared in 73 games for the Cubs.
-He finished the year batting .288/.389/.472 with 22 RBIs and a career high of five home runs.
+He finished the year batting .288/.389/.472 with 22 RBIs and five home runs.

 On July 20, 2018, La Stella pitched an inning and a third as a relief pitcher during a lopsided victory by the St. Louis Cardinals.
 On August 31, his 21st pinch-hit of the season, a single in the seventh inning in a game against the Philadelphia Phillies, broke the Cub record for pinch hits in a season previously shared by Thad Bosley and Dave Clark.
-The previous evening, La Stella had tied the record with a 2 run go-ahead home run against the Atlanta Braves.
+The previous evening, La Stella had tied the record with a two-run go-ahead home run against the Atlanta Braves.
 For the 2018 season, he batted .266/.340/.331 with one home run and 19 RBIs in 169 at bats.

 Los Angeles Angels (2019–2020)

 On November 29, 2018, the Cubs traded La Stella to the Los Angeles Angels for future considerations.
 With 43 games played into the Angels' 2019 season, La Stella was their regular second baseman and leadoff man with a slash line of .301/.388/.611.
 He was among the league leaders with 11 home runs and 25 RBIs.
-La Stella was chosen to appear in the 2019 All-Star Game, but on July 2 he fractured his tibia on a foul ball.
+La Stella was selected for the MLB All-Star Game, but on July 2, he fractured his tibia on a foul ball.
 Before the injury, La Stella had been one of the Angel's most productive players.
 He had a .300 batting average with 16 homers and 44 RBIs in 78 games.
-La Stella did not return until late September, playing in two of the Angels' final three games.
+He did not return until late September, playing in two of the Angels' final three games.